The org-wide intent layer

 The agent isn't the problem.
 The missing why is.

 Point an agent at a task and it moves fast — toward whatever intent it can piece together.
 But the why behind the work isn't written down in one place.
 It lives across product docs, design files, tickets, chat, and code — maintained by different people, none of whom wrote it for a machine to read.
 The agent inherits a goal with the reasoning stripped out, fills the gap with a guess, and ships it at lightning speed.
+And whoever is driving that agent — an engineer, or increasingly a non-engineer building with LLMs — wasn't the one who set the why either.
+The result is rework: output that has to be walked back to match what the org already decided.

 01